 Chofesh (Free Time): Free time is limited during the day.
 Although the Kallah program is very structured, campers do have time during the day with their cabin for games and fun together.
 Because of the nature of Tzofim, campers have a more loosely structured day, although they don’t have specific free periods.
 Older campers are given some free time during the day, with activities to choose from in the unit or an opportunity to just relax.

-Special Events: Several special events are scheduled throughout the summer, including the Star Spangled Mesibah (4th of July party planned by Tiferet Aleph), FestiKayitz (Summer Fest), Judaica Bowl, Maccabiah Games, Oconomostock (our own version of Woodstock planned by Tzofim Gimmel), and the Carnival (planned by Gesher).
+Special Events: Several special events are scheduled throughout the summer, including the Star Spangled Mesibah (4th of July talent show planned by Tiferet Aleph), FestiKayitz (Summer Fest), Judaica Bowl, Maccabiah Games, Oconomostock (our own version of Woodstock planned by Tzofim Gimmel), and the Carnival (planned by Gesher).

 Field Trips: Our youngest campers usually do not go on any field trips.
 Older campers may go on one or more trips during the summer.
 Tiferet campers go on trips based on their specialty (dance, drama, music, or visual art); Chalutzim goes on a 3-day canoe trip; Moshavah campers go on two or three multi-day trips hiking, biking, rock climbing, or canoeing; Tzofim Gimmel 7th graders go on an overnight trip hiking or canoeing; and Gesher campers go on 2 or 3 day trips, depending on the length of their session.
 Campers in Tzofim Gimmel, Gesher, and Tiferet Bet also go to the Milwaukee Zoo or the Wisconsin Dells; campers may also visit a local dairy farm.
 Field trips are included in the cost of your tuition.
 For certain trips (zoo, baseball game) campers are given $5 (sometimes a little more) from their canteen accounts to cover snacks.